IHE/ITI.PDQm/input/pagecontent/testplan.md

 ### Patient Demographics Query for Mobile [[ITI-78]](ITI-78.html)

-* If supported, the Patient Demographics Consumer initiates the ITI-78 queries with various combinations of parameters, as supported.
+#### Patient Demographics Consumer
+* The Patient Demographics Consumer only supports the ITI-78 transaction when the Patient Search Option is declared.
+See tests under the Patient Search Option below.

+#### Patient Demographics Supplier
+* ITI-78 is REQUIRED for all Patient Demographics Suppliers, and thus these these apply to all Patient Demographics Suppliers.

-* The Patient Demographics Supplier responds to the ITI-78 queries as appropriate.
+* The Patient Demographics Supplier SHALL be able to respond with a set of matching patients from its database.
 * The Patient Demographics Supplier SHALL be capable of filtering the response search set by the following parameters individually, based on the content of the Patient resources it stores (it need not be capable of filtering on parameters where the corresponding data is never present in Patient Resources it might return):
   * `_id`
   * `active`